Also: Prepare yourself for an onslaught of about twenty F Bombs in this post, full disclosure.

 Christmas Day, 2015.

-We have prepared meals and made punch and our house is clean and ready for Glen’s family to arrive so we can celebrate and spend some rare and precious time together.
+We have prepared meals and made punch and our house is clean and ready for my ex-partner’s family to arrive so we can celebrate and spend some rare and precious time together.

 But I am crying.